UpStride/engine/README.md

   - Add
   - Concatenate

-The idea here is again to define a class `GenericNonLinear` that we will be able to inherit to  define most of our non-linear layer (except some of them), the same way as our linear layer.
-For instance:
+The idea here is again to define a class `GenericNonLinear` that we will be able to inherit to define most of our non-linear layer the same way we did for  our linear layer.
+For instance, we want to be able to define an activation function in 3 lines of code:

 ```python
 class Activation(GenericNonLinear):